eclipse-tractusx/eclipse-tractusx.github.io/docs/kit-process/processes/update-documentation.md

       ![IMG: Click on Create Pull Request second](resources/click-create-pr.png)

    5. Add Description, what you add/change/improve.
-If available link an Issue with "#\<Issue Number\>.
+If available link an Issue with `#Issue Number`.
 Then click on "Create Pull request"

       ![IMG: Click on Create Pull Request final](resources/click-create-pr-final.png)

 4. The process owners ([@danielmiehle](https://github.com/danielmiehle) / [@maximilianong](https://github.com/maximilianong)) of publishing a KIT will review your pull request.

-The pull request will be approved if it meets our schema, liniting requirements and follows the [open source governance](/docs/release/trg-7/trg-7-00/).
+The pull request will be approved if it meets our schema, linting requirements and follows the [open source governance](/docs/release/trg-7/trg-7-00.md).

 ### Schema

-In order to have a uniform apperance we expect the documentation to be in a similar structure.
+In order to have a uniform appearance we expect the documentation to be in a similar structure.
 You find the template in the template folder, a structural overview is below:

 ```md
     .